 |Titolo:||Botryoidal and Spherulitic Aragonite in Carbonates Associated with Microbial Mats: Precipitation or Diagenetic Replacement Product?|

-DELLA PORTA, GIOVANNA (Secondo) [Writing – Original Draft Preparation]
+DELLA PORTA, GIOVANNA PAOLA (Secondo) [Writing – Original Draft Preparation]

 |Parole Chiave:||botryoidal aragonite; spherulitic aragonite; precipitation; early replacement; microbial mats|

 |Settore Scientifico Disciplinare:||Settore GEO/02 - Geologia Stratigrafica e Sedimentologica|

 |Data di pubblicazione:||2021|

 |Appare nelle tipologie:||01 - Articolo su periodico|